petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started/connecting-liferay-dxp-to-analytics-cloud.md

 1. You need a [liferay.com](https://www.liferay.com) account.
 If you don't have a Liferay account, you can [Create an account](https://login.liferay.com/signin/register).

-1. When you visit [analytics.liferay.com](https://analytics.liferay.com/) for the first time, you are prompted to set up multi-factor authentication for the account.
+1. When you visit [analytics.liferay.com](https://analytics.liferay.com/) for the first time, you must set up multi-factor authentication for the account.
 If you need help, see [Multi-Factor Authentication](../workspace-settings/multi-factor-authentication.md).

 1. Your Liferay DXP installation must meet one of the following minimum versions: